chrispy-snps/DITA-fix-xbook-html-links/README.md

 ## Examples

 Two examples are provided.
 The "flat" example uses single input and output directories for the DITA and HTML5 files, and the "dirs" example uses multiple input and output DITA and HTML5 directories.

+To run the examples, use the following commands:

+    cd ./example_flat
+    ./runme.sh

+and

+    cd ./example_dirs
+    ./runme.sh

 ## Limitations